Intercultural Credibility at The Seattle School

 - Learning posture – People are the center of our mission and our training programs; relationship with one another is the primary context for our ongoing and shared learning.
 Recognizing that we are always learning, we practice curiosity and discourse as we seek to honor and understand each other’s stories and identities.

-- Faculty & Staff development – Through the work of the ICAC, faculty and staff receive training and resources, including conversation spaces, in order to nurture and support intercultural credibility.
+- Faculty & Staff development – Through the work of the ICC, faculty and staff receive training and resources, including conversation spaces, in order to nurture and support intercultural credibility.

 - Staff peer groups — Peer-led groups, such as the Culture & Identity Book Group, allow staff to develop a sense of belonging through exploring cultural identity and the diversity of our community.